ZoomInfo

 Educated, warmed prospects convert faster and require less sales effort.
 A rep closing inbound, intent-driven leads will always outproduce one grinding through cold call lists.

 Efficient targeting via ICP data and intent signals reduces spend on low-fit audiences.
-You stop burning budget on accounts that will never buy and start concentrating resources where they'll generate returns.
+Concentrate resources on accounts showing buying behavior rather than burning budget on prospects that will never convert.

 Content Marketing and Thought Leadership

-Effective content marketing spans multiple formats across the buyer journey:
+Content marketing establishes your brand as an authority through valuable, educational content.
+Effective content spans multiple formats across the buyer journey:

-Webinars and virtual events: Interactive formats that demonstrate expertise and create opportunities for direct engagement.
+• Webinars and virtual events: Interactive formats that demonstrate expertise and create direct engagement opportunities.

-Research reports and benchmarks: Original data that generates earned media and positions your brand as an industry authority.
+• Research reports and benchmarks: Original data that generates earned media and positions your brand as an authority.

-Case studies: Proof points showing how your solution solved real problems for paying customers.
+• Case studies: Proof points showing how your solution solved real problems for customers.

 Examples of effective gated content from ZoomInfo include: